Sondra Rochelle believes that every human being deserves the right to live up to his or her full potential.

 A Life Without Children

 I was a person who purposely chose not to have children.
-I had myself surgically sterilized to make sure that I could live child free.
+I had myself surgically sterilized to make sure that I could live child-free.
+I have never regretted my decision.

-Because I chose not to have kids, I only had myself to worry about following the death of my spouse when I was relatively young.
+- Because I chose not to have kids, I only had myself to worry about after the death of my spouse when I was relatively young.

 © 2017 Sondra Rochelle